banool/aptos-canvas/backend/README.md

 Run the processor:
 ```
-rm -rf /tmp/canvases && mkdir /tmp/canvases && cargo run -p service -- --config-path configs/local.yaml
+rm -rf /tmp/canvases && mkdir /tmp/canvases && cargo run -p service -- -c configs/local.yaml
 ```

-The API will be running at http://127.0.0.1:7645.
-You can access the gql playground at http://127.0.0.1:7645/gql.
+The metadata API will be running at http://127.0.0.1:7645.
+You can access the gql playground at http://127.0.0.1:7645/v1/metadata/graphql.

 ## Updating DB
 Install the necessary tools: